-For generations my family have lived and worked in Dumfries and Galloway and, as such, I feel very strongly about protecting our way of life and standing up for the unique cross-border interests of our communities, our settlements and our local people.
-I grew up in and still live in Moffat, where I attended Moffat Academy before moving to Edinburgh to study Law at University.
-After graduating in 2012 with a first class honours degree I began working for the global oil and gas company Royal Dutch Shell before taking a firmer interest in politics working within Westminster as a parliamentary aide, including to former Attorney General Geoffrey Cox QC MP.
+For generations my family has lived and worked in Dumfries and Galloway and I feel very strongly about protecting our way of life and standing up for the unique cross-border interests of our communities.
+I grew up in Moffat and attended Moffat Academy before studying Law at Edinburgh.
+After graduating, I worked briefly for the global oil and gas company Royal Dutch Shell before taking a firmer interest in politics working at Westminster as a parliamentary aide, including to former Attorney General Geoffrey Cox QC MP.

-In May 2016 I became one of the youngest constituency MSPs since the Scottish Parliaments creation in 1999 winning, what was at the time, Labour's 'safest seat' within Scotland.
-I am proud to act as a voice for the needs of the people of Dumfriesshire in Parliament and ensure that the specific needs of my constituency are always being heard by the Scottish Government including their concerns surrounding rural education, improving our road and rail networks and protecting our local NHS and Police services.
+In May 2016 I became one of the youngest constituency MSPs since the Scottish Parliament's creation in 1999 winning, what was at the time, Labour's 'safest seat' within Scotland.
+Since then, I have been proud to act as a voice for the needs of the people of Dumfriesshire in Parliament and ensure that the voices of local people are being heard by the Scottish Government, particularly when it comes to rural education, improving our road and rail networks and protecting our local NHS and Police services.

-I am also a member of a number of cross-party groups including one on learning difficulties and mental health.
-Having struggled with dyspraxia and dyslexia myself, I remain determined to ensure young people both within my constituency and across Scotland get the support they need.
+I am also passionate about improving outcomes for those with learning difficulties and mental health challenges.
+Having struggled with dyspraxia and dyslexia myself, I remain determined to ensure young people both in Dumfriesshire and across Scotland get the support they need.

 In the rare free time I get away from politics, I enjoy spending quality time with my wife and daughter.
 During the last parliamentary session, I also learned to horse ride from scratch so I could take part in the Langholm Common Riding, Guid Nychburris and the Lockerbie, Sanquhar and Annan Riding of the Marches.